waydelyle/pokemon-assets/README.md

 ## Contents

-- All Pokémon menu sprites up to Gen 8, with their shiny version.
+- All Pokémon menu icon sprites up to Gen 8, with their shiny version.
-- All sprites for items, ribbons, marks and UI symbols.
+- Icon sprites for items, ribbons, marks and UI symbols.
-- Sprite sheets with all sprites, with CSS and SASS files.
+- Sprite sheets for all sprite sets, with CSS and SASS files.
-- Essential Pokémon metagame data (abilities, items, moves, natures, pokemon, learnsets).
+- Data of the essential metagame info (abilities, items, moves, natures, pokemon, learn sets).
 - SVG images for type symbols and other UI elements.
+- Fonts from the GBC, GBA and DS games.
+- Music of the most relevant game events.
+- Audio effects for typical game actions.

 ## Asset Reference